The Afterlife Experiments: Initial experiments

 The first experiments described in the book involved two mediums.
 The first, Susy Smith, was tasked with “contacting” four deceased persons and drawing a picture that each of the deceased individuals allegedly suggested.
 She also drew a fifth control picture, and put all five in a sealed envelope.
 Thereafter, the second medium, Laurie Campbell, whom Susy Smith had never met, attempted to contact the same deceased persons and took notes.
-Thereafter, Laurie, and three others (including Gary Schwartz) were brought together and videotaped in an attempt to correlate drawings with deceased persons.
+Thereafter, Laurie and three others (including Gary Schwartz) were brought together and videotaped in an attempt to correlate drawings with deceased persons.
 Susy Smith was also present with this panel during this time.

-In the first evaluation, the four judges tried to determine which deceased individual correlated with which of Susy’s drawings.
+In the first evaluation, the four judges tried to determine which deceased individual correlated with each of Susy’s drawings.
 The four judges averaged 20% accuracy in this task.
 In a second evaluation, though, all four judges associated all five descriptions (including the control) with the correct image.
 No details are provided as to the precise design of this experiment, and if Susy was able to communicate with the judges.